-The standard practice for lesion mapping is mass-univariate.
-In this approach a regression model is fitted at each voxel or spatial location independently, any form of spatial dependence among neighboring locations is ignored and multiple testing adjustments are required.
-Additionally, some authors neglect the binary nature of the lesion data and simply use a voxelwise linear regression between lesion incidence and clinical disability scores \citep{charil2003}.
-Other studies respect the binary nature of the output by modeling a voxelwise logistic or probit regression \citep{rostrup2012, lampe2019}.
-However, they fail to address the problem of complete separation which often occurs in logistic regression models when the output variable separates a subject-specific predictor variable or a combination of input features perfectly and hence leads to infinite and biased maximum-likelihood estimates \citep{firth1993}.
+The standard practice for lesion mapping is mass-univariate \citep{rostrup2012}.
+In this approach a logistic regression model is fitted at each voxel or spatial location independently, any form of spatial dependence among neighboring locations is ignored.
+Moreover, most methods fail to address the problem of complete separation which often occurs in logistic regression models when the output variable separates a subject-specific predictor variable or a combination of input features perfectly and hence leads to infinite and biased maximum-likelihood estimates \citep{firth1993}.
 This problem can be addressed with a logistic regression approach known as Firth Regression, which utilizes a penalized likelihood approach and produces mean-bias reduced parameter estimates \citep{firth1993, kosmidis2020}.

-Bayesian spatial models on the other hand are capable of accounting for the spatial dependence structure among neighboring voxels in a single multivariate model.
-For example, \cite{ge2014} have developed a Bayesian spatial generalized linear mixed model (\mbox{BSGLMM}) which performs lesion mapping by associating lesion incidence with subject specific covariates.
-A smoothing prior, specifically a conditional autoregressive model prior, is placed on the spatially-varying random effect parameters in order to respect the spatial dependence within the data \citep{besag1974, besag1993, mardia1988}.
-Unlike this particular Bayesian spatial model, we prefer not to smooth the spatially-varying coefficients directly as this may oversmooth the regression coefficients.
-Furthermore, parameter estimation and inference is performed via Markov Chain Monte Carlo (MCMC) methods which quickly becomes infeasible for increasing sample sizes.
-We address the computational complexity of parameter estimation by utilizing alternatives to MCMC sampling, such as variational inference \citep{Blei2017} and approximate posterior sampling \citep{nie2021bayesian}.
+Bayesian spatial models on the other hand are capable of accounting for the spatial dependence structure among neighboring voxels in a single joint model.
+For example, \cite{ge2014} have developed a Bayesian spatial generalized linear mixed model (\mbox{BSGLMM}) with a probit link function where the probability of lesion presence is modeled via a linear combination of fixed and random effects and subject-specific covariates.
+BSGLMM places a spatial smoothing prior directly on the parameters, specifically a conditional autoregressive model prior \citep{besag1974}, which may induce bias due to oversmoothing of regression coefficients.
+Moreover, BSGLMM relies on sequential Markov chain Monte Carlo (MCMC) methods for posterior computation which do not scale well to the large sample sizes found in the UK Biobank.